OGRECave/ogre/Docs/13-Notes.md

 - ShadowTextureListener was factored out of SceneManager::Listener
 - RenderQueueInvocationSequence API was removed as it prevented effective batching.
 Use the current Viewport name instead of invocationName in your RenderQueueListener for porting.
 - SWIG 4.0 is now fully supported
-- Flollowing SemVer, incrementing PATCH now guarantees ABI compatibility.
+- Following SemVer, incrementing PATCH now guarantees ABI compatibility.
 Therefore SOVERSION on Unix system now only contains two digits e.g. `libOgreMain.so.13.0` instead of `libOgreMain.so.1.12.13`.
 - since 13.3, `PF_DEPTH24_STENCIL8` is available
+- since 13.6, shadow pancaking is applied for directional shadow lights

 ### Breaking non-API changes